shingaki/Responsive-Portfolio/homework-instructions.md

 ### Assignment Two Instructions - (No Bootstrap)

 1. Copy the contents of `Basic-Portfolio` (your first homework solution) and paste the mentioned files into `Responsive-Portfolio`.
+(DONE)

 2. Note: Be sure not to include any dot files (e.g. .git, .gitignore) from the `Basic-Portfolio` repo.